Active Crowds: General model structure

-with $c \in \{0,1,3\}$ corresponding to the coefficients of ${\cal B}_2$.
-In the case of small $v_0$ the gradient flow structure is broken, but we still expect the diffusive part to dominate.
-In particular we expect long-time convergence to a unique stationary solution.
+with $b_2 \in \{0,1,3\}$ corresponding to the coefficients of ${\cal B}_2$.
+In the case $v_0$ small but finite, the gradient-flow structure is broken but we still expect the diffusive part to dominate.
+In particular, we expect long-time convergence to a unique stationary solution.

 In the case $v_0 \rightarrow \infty$ there are two relevant time scales.
-At a small time scale, i.e. $\tau = \frac{L}{v_0}$, where $L$ is a typical length scale, the evolution is governed by the first order equation
+At a small time scale $L/{v_0}$, where $L$ is a typical length scale, the evolution is governed by the first-order equation